Shipped in 2024

 Users added wine to cart in ≤3 searches

-"AI sommelier can give you the right wine in just a few seconds."
+"AI sommelier can give you the right wine, in just a few seconds."

 Henry Ting

-Digital Technology Officer, Carrefour Taiwan
+CTO, Carrefour Taiwan

 Full Story